I'm Breathless: Commercial performance

-MC Hammer's (pictured) Please Hammer Don't Hurt 'Em kept I'm Breathless from reaching the top position of the Billboard 200.
+MC Hammer's Please Hammer Don't Hurt 'Em kept I'm Breathless from reaching the top position of the Billboard 200.

 I'm Breathless debuted at number 44 on the Billboard 200 during the week of June 9, 1990, peaking at number 2 two weeks later.
 In total, the album remained on the chart for twenty-five weeks.
 I'm Breathless was certified double-platinum by the Recording Industry Association of America (RIAA), denoting shipment of over two million copies throughout the country.
 On June 2, 1990, I'm Breathless entered the Canadian RPM Albums Chart at number 39, eventually peaking at number three.
 During the week of November 10, 1990, the album spent its last week on the chart, exiting at number 99, after spending 24 weeks on the album's chart.
 To date, the album has been certified double-platinum by the Canadian Recording Industry Association (CRIA) for shipment of 200,000 copies.

 In Australia, the album debuted at number one on the ARIA Charts, during the week of June 3, 1990, where it remained for three consecutive weeks, and a total of twenty-three weeks on the chart.
 It was certified platinum by the Australian Recording Industry Association (ARIA) for shipment of 70,000 copies.
 I'm Breathless entered the New Zealand Albums Chart at number twenty-eight during the week of June 3, 1990.
 The next week, it peaked at number two, spending a total of twenty-two weeks in the chart.
 In Japan, I'm Breathless became Madonna's second number-one album on the Oricon Albums Chart and had sold an estimated 329,382 units by the year end.
 At the 1991 Japan Gold Disc Awards, Madonna was honored by the Recording Industry Association of Japan (RIAJ) with Best Album of the Year – Pop Female, Grand Prix Album of the Year, and Grand Prix Artist of the Year; the last two were given for the best-selling international album and the best-selling international artist of the year, respectively.